mitranim/wordplay/readme.md

 phont © M

-enah [ru] © Yury
+enah [ru] © Y

-deadluck (may or may not deadlock if you're lucky) © Yury
+deadluck (may or may not deadlock if you're lucky) © Y

 compilotion © LJ

-compeelation © Yury
+compeelation © Y

-interfierention © Yury
+interfierention © Y

 realistick © M